jonlpersson/ed-latimore/site/_resources/20-hard-lessons-from-the-hurt-business.md

-      But despite all this, I won a state title (2011 Pennsylvania Golden Gloves 3-201 lbs+) and a national title (2011 National PAL 201+ lbs).
+      But despite all this, I won a state title (2011 Pennsylvania Golden Gloves 201 lbs+) and a national title (2011 National PAL 201+ lbs).
 But most importantly, I kept fighting and won way more fights than I lost.

-      This aligns perfectly with my life.
+      <u><strong>This aligns perfectly with the rest of my life.</strong></u>

-      Throughout my 38 years, I've been beaten, betrayed, abandoned, disappointed, and robbed (literally).
+      I've been beaten, betrayed, abandoned, disappointed, and robbed (literally).

       I've lost friends, battled addiction, come back from poverty, and had my heart broken before it was stomped on.

-      Despite this, I've made friendships that will last a lifetime, gotten sober while helping others do the same, helped many, and even saved a few lives.
+      Throughout it all,&nbsp; I made friendships that will last a lifetime, got sober while helping others do the same, helped many, and even saved a few lives.